1908 United States presidential election: Nominees

-In 1904 the national Populist Party ticket fared fairly well.
+In 1904 the national People's Party (Populists) ticket fared fairly well.
 Its total was twice the party's total in the previous presidential election, and in ten states, it received over 1% of the vote.
 It also offered 47 candidates for the House of Representatives, though the only ones elected were cross-endorsed by one of the major parties.
 The party remained in fusion with either the Democrats or the Republicans in many states.

 The following three years were a trying time for the party.
 When Democrats began to call for the nomination of Bryan in 1908, western Populist leader Thomas Tibbles announced that the People's Party would probably not support him since he had gone into the hands of the Eastern business interests.
 Two months later, Nebraska Democrats decided in their state convention to end fusion with the Populists, but they changed their mind after an all-night conference.
 In the midterm elections the party only offered 10 candidates for House, and the Kansas People's Party officially disbanded in December when that state party's leader announced that he was joining the Republicans.

 By late 1907, many Populists were hoping that Thomas Watson would agree to run for president again.
 The previous three years had been unusual for Watson.
 He gave a speech to a gathering of farmers in Greensborough, Georgia and while preparing for supper, the house where he was staying was burned.
 In mid-1906, Watson called on Georgia Populists to vote for Hoke Smith for governor in the Democratic primary, which fueled speculation that Watson was thinking of returning to the Democrats.
 In early 1907, Watson started a network of Populist-leaning publications to keep the party's principles alive; Tibbles was chosen to serve as the chief editor.
 One month later, someone fired shots into the Watsons' house in Augusta.
 He had an altercation with an African-American porter on a train; when the porter said that he was unable to increase the train's speed, Watson hit the man in the face with the cap of his cane.